akazukin5151/approportionment/README.md

 To be clear, this equilibrium problem still exists for non-cardinal methods.
 But cardinal methods aren't necessarily better in this area either.
 I would be concerned that they might push the system into a pseudo two-party system with "minor" parties that are always allied to one of the larger ones.
 This can make forming government easier -- by exaggerating large centrist parties over small extreme parties.
 This outcome is debatable in whether it is actually desired.
 While STV should have an extremist bias, I think most of its dis-proportionality in real elections is due to district magnitudes being too small (and also the weird non-monotonicity of IRV).
 I haven't observed an extremist bias as large as the centrist bias that cardinal methods have.
 The other party list PR methods here are rather neutral and unbiased -- they just round up decimals and fill up remainings.

-# Correctedness

-## Accuracy

-The STV algorithm is tested by a combination of unit tests, property based tests, regression tests.
-It is also compared to the Glasgow Council elections, passing tests for 22 out of 23 wards.
-The single ward that did not pass was because Australian STV truncate values early, while Scottish STV keeps 5 decimal places.

-## Min and max bounds

-Run `cargo clippy -- -W clippy::integer_arithmetic` to see all warnings.
-Not all of them are relevant but some do point out numerical limitations:

-- Max number of seats for all methods = `usize::MAX`
-    - Number of seats are stored in a `usize`
-- Max number of voters for all methods = `isize::MAX`
-    - Ballots are stored in a vector and allocations in Rust/LLVM cannot exceed this number
-- Max number of parties for feather = `usize::MAX / (200 * 200)`
-    - The number of rows are limited by `usize::MAX`, each party needs to duplicated for every `200 * 200` points
-- Max number of parties = `isize::MAX`
-    - The number of seats for each party is stored in a vector and allocations in Rust/LLVM cannot exceed this number

-- All numbers are inclusive, meaning "less than or equal" is safe
-- The minimum for seats, voters, and parties are `0`
-- `usize` and `isize` depends on if you are compiling for a 32-bit or 64-bit machine.
-See the documentation ([usize](https://doc.rust-lang.org/stable/std/primitive.usize.html), [isize](https://doc.rust-lang.org/stable/std/primitive.isize.html))
-- `usize::MAX` is `2^64 − 1` for 64-bit
-- `isize::MAX` is `2^63 − 1` for 64-bit

 # Performance

 ## Allocation methods only